 “The reason why I’m not politically inclined is because I’m kind of self-conscious of my knowledge on it, and I really don’t want to be that person who speaks without knowing,” the student said.
 “I feel like I have neglected to do my research.
 I think a lot of people feel this way.
 Politics is such a sensitive thing.
 It’s divisive, you know.”

 This fear goes hand in hand with what some consider to be a culture of political correctness at Wesleyan.
-Cotter Phinney ’17, a transfer student from Trinity College, finds conventional liberalism and the norms on campus to be entirely separate entities.
+One transfer student from Trinity College, who wished to remain anonymous, finds conventional liberalism and the norms on campus to be entirely separate entities.

 The 2016 U.S. presidential election is remarkable, however, for better or for worse, and the majority of the people around us are talking about it.
 Politics make people talk, or at least make people feel obligated to talk, according to Jolo Agard ’20.

 “I’m black, and so I feel like I have to be politically inclined in some ways,” he said.
 “I’m in the belief that, especially on the East Coast right now, it’s very trendy to pretend that you care about politics.
 After talking to international students here, I notice that talking about politics is like talking about sports.
 It’s ridiculous to me.”

 From talking to various students, I also realized that there are ways to maintain sincerity while still being less politically inclined.

 “I feel that tolerance is really key, especially in a society where we’re bombarded with misinformation and, especially, ignorance,” Joy Ming King ’20 said.
 “We should deal with ignorance not by being really presumptuous and shutting others [down] when they don’t understand something, but by actively countering ignorance through informing people in a positive way.
 Also, learning about politics on your own and for yourself will inspire others to do the same.”